-Counselling and therapy are umbrella terms that cover a range of talking therapies.
+Counselling and therapy cover a range of talking therapies.
 Where talking about emotions feels difficult, our therapists will help you to find other ways to express your feelings such as writing, drawing and other creative methods you feel comfortable with.

 What happens once I have referred myself?